 The main purpose of this type of agreement is always to provide for a framework conducive to adequate measures for the conservation of resources.
-In some cases there is just an elementary coordination of conservation measures while in more advanced forms of cooperation this may take the form of a joint adoption of such measures either directly by the governments concerned or by means of the intervention of international commissions.
-Opt-out arrangements are quite usual in this context as in many fisheries conventions, thereby weakening to some extent the effectiveness of the system.
-Similar approaches are followed in respect of the determination and allocation of allowable catches, which is done either directly or with the participation of international bodies or combinations thereof; it has been noted that in various instances the allocation is done under the agreement itself in order to avoid periodical discussions and negotiations on this difficult point.
+In some cases there is just an elementary coordination of conservation measures while in more advanced forms of cooperation this may take the form of a joint adoption of such measures either directly by the governments concerned or by means of the intervention of international commissions.5 Opt-out arrangements are quite usual in this context as in many fisheries conventions, thereby weakening to some extent the effectiveness of the system.
+Similar approaches are followed in respect of the determination and allocation of allowable catches, which is done either directly or with the participation of international bodies or combinations thereof; it has been noted that in various instances the allocation is done under the agreement itself in order to avoid periodical discussions and negotiations on this difficult point.6 comments by Hey, The Regime for the Exploitation, Annex I.H.

-Reciprocal access by fishermen of participating states is normally provided for and various arrangements have been made to facilitate this objective, particularly when common fishing areas have been established.7 The question of access of third states to the resources is normally left for each participating coastal state to decide since it is a matter falling within comments by Hey, The Regime for the Exploitation, Annex I.H.
 For a discussion on the practice relating to living resources in areas of overlapping claims, see International Law Association, International Committee on the EEZ, "Report," in Report of the Sixty-Fifth Conference, 1992, at 274-276; R. R. Churchill and G. Ulfstein, "Marine management in disputed areas: the case of the Barents Sea," Ocean Management and Policy Series, 1992; and R. R. Churchill, "Fisheries issues in maritime boundary delimitation," Marine Policy, Vol. 17, 1993, 44-57.